nicozanf/EmailRelay/README.md

 # EmailRelay
-E-MailRelay application on a Docker container
+E-MailRelay application on a Docker container, with docker images hosted on https://hub.docker.com/repository/docker/nicozanf/emailrelay .

+## Attributions

 This is mainly taken from https://github.com/NMichas/EmailRelay but updated to the latest source programs and Alpine version.
 Now it can lso run on RaspberryPi, due to cross-compiling made on Ubuntu with a command like: